Cannabis MSO Green Thumb Seeks Merger with Sam Adams Brewer

 “We think the combination of SAM and Green Thumb is a powerhouse of brands designed to serve the future U.S. consumer,” Kovler said.
 “Your namesake brand, Samuel Adams, is not lost on us– it is clear you ushered in the craft beer and hard seltzer revolutions in our country.
 Now it’s time to do it all again and play a leading role in the decades following Prohibition 2.0 ensuring U.S. cannabis consumers can choose great American brands from great American companies.
 This combination is the next great American growth story.”

 Although the letter Kovler posted to X was written on Green Thumb letterhead, the company declined to comment on the Wall Street Journal article, saying in a statement that the company’s “policy is not to comment on market rumors.”
-Boston Beer Co. also declined to comment on the report when contacted by Reuters, according to report from the New York Post.
+Boston Beer Co. also declined to comment on the report when contacted by Reuters, according to a report from the New York Post.

 The post Cannabis MSO Green Thumb Seeks Merger with Sam Adams Brewer first appeared on High Times.